Vasectomy Reversal

 Choosing to extract and freeze sperm

 • Bleeding within the scrotum.
 If some bleeding inside the scrotum occurs, it can lead to a collection of blood (hematoma) that causes painful swelling.
-The risk of hematoma is greatly reduced by following the surgeon’s instruction to use scrotal support, applying ice packs after surgery, and resting for the designated time.
+The risk of hematoma is significantly reduced by following the surgeon’s instruction to use scrotal support, applying ice packs after surgery, and resting for the designated time.
 Your surgeon will also likely recommend avoiding aspirin or other blood-thinning medications before and after surgery.

 • Infection at the surgery site.
 This is very uncommon, but infections are a risk with any surgery and may require treatment with antibiotics if one occurs.